imesh/confluence-cli/README.md

-# Confluence Client
+## Confluence Client
+This is a confluence client for querying and updating content in Confluence.

-## How to run
+### How to run
-Install python dependencies
+1. Install python dependencies

 '''
 pip install requests
 '''

-Run client
+2. Run client
 python client.py